 This little project has been a long time coming.
 I feel like I’ve been knee deep in projects, and none of them included that area of our home where we spend the most time; the living room.
 I also knew that I needed curtains to really pull this room together, but I didn’t have a lot to spend.
 What do you do when you need to update a space without much money?
 Keep reading to find out how I gave my modern farmhouse living room a new “refresh” with a few great items and some DIY drop cloth curtains.

-Where do we start?
-Let me show you some pictures before my modern farmhouse living room “refresh.”
+Let me show you some pictures before my modern farmhouse home decor “refresh.”

-There are a few things to notice; or shall I say a few things I don’t like about this space.
+There are a few things to notice; or shall I say a few things I don’t like about my living room.

 - Lots and lots of carpet.
 I wish we had the budget to put down a solid surface floor, but that will have to wait for another day and another dollar.